johanix/draft-leon-dnsop-distributed-multi-signer/draft-leon-distributed-multi-signer-00.md

 reduced to a notification mechanism (“I am now in state N”), although authenticated to avoid having the contents of this communication become an attack vector for an adversary.

+# Responsibilities of an MSA

+For a group of MSAs to be able to communicate securely and synchronize data for a zone, each MSA must:

+* Publish the DNS records needed for secure communication with other MSAs:
+  * URI, SVCB and KEY records required for DNS-based communication secured by SIG(0).
+  * URI, SVCB and TLSA records required for API-based communication secured by TLS (if supported).
+  * All of the above MUST be published in a DNSSEC-signed zone under the domain name that is the identity of the MSA.

+* For each zone that is managed, publish the data needed for synchronization with other MSAs:
+  * The DNSKEY RRset for the zone consisting of the DNSKEYS that the local signer uses to sign the zone.
+  * The CDS RRset for the zone, representing the KSK that the local signer uses to sign the zone (when needed).
+  * The NS RRset for the zone, consisting of the NS records of the authoritative nameserver that the local signer distributes the signed zone to.
+  * All of the above MUST be published in a DNSSEC-signed zone under the domain name that is the concatenation of the zone name and the identity of the MSA.
+Example for the zone "zone.example" and the MSA "msa.provider":

+zone.example.msa.provider.
+IN DNSKEY ...
+zone.example.msa.provider.
+IN NS ...

 # Migration from Single-Signer to Multi-Signer